sandeeps311/copier-mlops-template/README.md

    parameters:
    - name: PACKAGE_NAME
      # descr: |
-     #   package name used to publish; we prefix with 'pmi-dtsc-'
+     #   package name used to publish; we prefix with 'dtsc-'
      #   "None" or "" (blank) will skip Validate and Build steps
      type: string
      default: {{ managed with `copier` }}